quacksouls/lyf/doc/data.md

 The boolean operator `&&` means "and", i.e. logical conjunction.
 Its result is `true` provided that both operands are `true`.
 Its result is `false` for all other cases.
-The table below might help to clarify the effect of `&&`.
+The table below helps to clarify the effect of `&&`.

 | `&&`    | `false` | `true`  |
 | ------- | ------- | ------- |